brentkearney/workshops/README.md

 4. Edit the lib/tasks/ws.rake file to change default user account information, setting your own passwords.
 5. Run `docker-compose up` (or possibly `docker build .` first).
-6. Login to the web interface (http://localhost) with your admin account, and visit /settings (click the drop-down menu in the to-right and choose "Settings").
+6. Login to the web interface (http://localhost) with your admin account, and visit /settings (click the drop-down menu in the top-right and choose "Settings").
 Update the Site settings with your preferences.

-After the first time you run it, you will pobably want to edit the entrypoint.sh script, and comment out some of it, such as running migrations, updating RVM, etc..
+After the first time you run it, you will pobably want to edit the entrypoint.sh script, and comment out some of it, such as creating the gemset, adding default settings, and creating admin accounts.
+Change the `bundle install` to `bundle update`.